Dillinglan History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Dillinglan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dillinglan family to the New World and Oceana
+Migration of the Dillinglan family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Dillinglans were some of the first of the immigrants to arrive in North America: John Gilham who settled in Barbados in 1680; Susan Gilham settled in Jamaica in 1661; Joseph Gilham settled in Virginia in 1738; Benjamin Gillam settled in Boston in 1630.